 Just remember that while GIFs are a great stand-in for video, they’re not perfect.
 All that repetitive motion can be overwhelming, so don’t use more than one GIF per email.
 Also GIFs don’t have audio, so you’ll want to create an image that is compelling without sound.
 Finally, GIF files can be large.
 Try to keep your GIFs under 125K to make sure they fit into inboxes.

-While video can boost open rates and conversions, it’s not magic.
-Adding video is only effective if you give your email subscribers useful and interesting videos in a format their email boxes can handle.
-No matter how you choose to include video in your email newsletters or outreach, remember these the following video email best practices.
+Adding video is most effective if you give your email subscribers useful and interesting videos in a format their email boxes can handle.
+No matter how you choose to include video in your email newsletters or outreach, these tips will help you succeed.

 It’s easy to just grab the default image from YouTube or Vimeo, but your thumbnail is your first impression.
 Don’t leave it to chance.
 Instead, find the most exciting moment in your video and turn it into an enticing video thumbnail.
 You worked hard to create your video.
 Show off its best features with a video thumbnail that makes people want to watch.